maximemelian/misc-stuff/README.md

 # misc-stuff
-maybe i will get famous one day and this gets relevant.
+maybe someone will find use in it.